Buytition/pub_docs/TERMS.md

 <b>Services</b>

-<p>SaveNowClub is a platform for registered users to manage buying projects (including buying groups) and publish Price Paid or Price Offer Records for the purpose of helping buyers to replicate attractively-priced deals.</p>
+<p>SaveNowClub is a platform for registered users to manage memberships of buying groups, manage subscription to deal alerts and publish Price Paid or Price Offer Records for the purpose of conducting price research on target products/services.</p>

 <b>Right to the Services</b>

 <p>SaveNowClub reserves the right to deny the services to anyone for any or no reason.
-Buytion also reserves the right to modify the services at any time and from time-to-time.</p>
+SaveNowClub also reserves the right to modify the services at any time and from time-to-time.</p>

 <b>Liability Waiver</b>
 <p>SaveNowClub is not liable for any damages of any form as a result of using the website and/or services.
 Your sole and exclusive remedy for dissatisfaction is to stop using the website and services. </p>